writememe/blog.danielteycheney.com/content/posts/exploring-nornir-part-two.md

 #### Use-case examples ####

-After running this script, we have now collated configuration and state off our inventory to use for analysis.
-There are numerous ways that we can consume this data.
+After running this script, we've now collated configuration and state off our inventory to use for analysis.
+We can consume this data in numerous ways.
 Below are a few examples:

 ##### Retrieval of uptime across all devices #####